-As part of the examination process, the Examining Authority (Planning Inspector) will invite WODC to submit a Local Impact Report by a given deadline (yet to be determined).
+As part of the examination process, the Examining Authority (Planning Inspector) will invite WODC to submit a Local Impact Report by a given deadline.
+This will be at the Examination stage (stage 4 of the DCO process)

 In coming to a decision for or against the proposal, the Secretary of State must have regard to any LIRs that are submitted by the deadline.
 Local authorities are therefore strongly encouraged to produce LIRs when invited to do so.